AlibabaCloudDocs/ecs/intl.en-US/Snapshots/Snapshot overview.md

 # Snapshot overview

-The Alibaba Cloud snapshot service allows you to create crash-consistent snapshots for all disk categories.
-Crash-consistent snapshots can be used to implement disaster recovery for applications, back up data, and create custom images.
+The Alibaba Cloud snapshot service is an agentless backup service that allows you to create crash-consistent snapshots for all disk categories.
+Crash-consistent snapshots are an effective solution to disaster recovery and can be used to back up data, restore disks, create custom images, and implement disaster recovery for applications.

 ## Introduction